zzzprojects/learn-orm/tutorials/csharp-tutorial/interfaces.md

 }
 ```

-It is like an abstract class because all the methods which are declared inside the interface are abstract.
+It is like an abstract class because all the methods which are declared in the interface are abstract.
 It cannot have a method body and cannot be instantiated.

 Implementing an interface is simply done by inheriting it and defining all the methods and properties declared by the interface as shown below.